-The latest effort in this direction took place in 2012, when Elizabeth Raymond and David Grimes published a study in the journal Obstetrics & Gynecology.
+The latest major effort in this direction took place in 2012, when Elizabeth Raymond and David Grimes published a study in the journal Obstetrics & Gynecology.
 They found that one woman out of 11,000 dies in childbirth and one of 167,000 dies during abortion.
-Therefore, they alleged, abortion is fourteen times safer than childbirth.2
+Therefore, they alleged, abortion is fourteen times safer than childbirth.

-Predictably, the mainstream media published hundreds of articles trumpeting this finding, and entirely ignored voices pointing out the fact that the study had more holes in it than a road sign in redneck country.
+Predictably, the mainstream media published hundreds of articles trumpeting this finding, and entirely ignored voices pointing out the fact that their study had more holes in it than a road sign in redneck country.

-The Pro-Life Argument
+The Counter Argument

 Even pro-abortion scientists should be troubled by the many gross and fundamental flaws in the study methodology of Raymond and Grimes: